to the advancement, practice, and theoretical understanding of the Visual Arts

 The Department offers a Bachelor of Fine Arts with a major in Studio Art or Graphic Design, Bachelor of Art in Studio Arts, a Bachelor of Art degree in Art History, a Bachelor of Art degree with teacher certification, and a Master of Fine Arts degree in Visual Arts (Painting, Ceramics) or Graphic Design.
 The University Galleries collaborates closely with the School of the Arts and the Department of Visual Arts and Art History to serve the community of students, faculty and staff at FAU and public audiences throughout South Florida by presenting a wide range of local, national and international artists’ exhibitions and exhibition–related public programs.

-The Department of Visual Arts and Art History is dedicated to the advancement, practice and theoretical understanding of the Visual Arts.
 A central mission of the department is to enable students to understand art in the context of its rich historical heritage, incorporating the continuing changes, innovations and accomplishments made by creative artists and art historians.

 The Department seeks to prepare both undergraduate and graduate students for professional careers in the creation and interpretation of the Visual Arts.
 Deeply related to this focus is a commitment to elevate and sustain the study of the arts as both a necessary mode of understanding and a dynamic expression of human experience as it relates to an increasingly complex global society.
 To accomplish this goal, students must develop technical skills related to a variety of artistic media, as well as a comprehension of the creative impulse and the spirit that motivates it.